lauraschornack/katacoda1/3-serve-ML-model/step5.md

-Add in Flask Code
+Add in Flask Code which will allow us to send the output to an endpoint instead of the command line.

-What do we want to return?

 We need to be sure that what we are returning to the flask implementation of the flask framework is what was previously being returned to the command line.

-Click on the command below to open the code post-flask.
-`hello-post-flask.py`{{open}}
+Uncomment the flask code so that we can run it.